How Gift Aid increases your donations to St. Mary’s

 Remember to write your address on the back of the cheque, and to state if the payment is for general church work, or something specific.

-How is the tax reclaimed?Before submitting a tax reclaim form to the Inland Revenue, on request we will send you a summary, for your approval, of all recorded Gift Aid donations made by you since the last tax reclaim.
+How is the tax reclaimed?Before submitting a tax reclaim form to HMRC, on request we will send you a summary, for your approval, of all recorded Gift Aid donations made by you since the last tax reclaim.
 This summary can be filed with your self-assessment tax return as evidence of Gift Aid donations.
 To request further information please click here.

 Leave a legacy via a will and reduce inheritance taxFinally, if you make a will, you may wish to include a legacy to St. Mary’s.
 This will also reduce any inheritance tax liability.
 If you have an existing will, you can amend it without the need for a solicitor.